 Much has been described and developed in the manufactured worlds of the virtual and the technologies of visual (sensory) augmentation.
 What is happening in the mean-time, but far less explored, is the growth of a form of transpositional reality.
 While much of virtual reality exists to present a new world to the individual, the use of live video allows us an opportunity to explore the world as it is, from from a perspective that we can not ordinarily enjoy.
-This is already coming into use in the form of virtual tours of real-estate as well as live virtual experiences of concerts and events, bu these uses of the technology are incredibly lacking in vision and only scratching the surface of what is possible now, let alone any consideration for what could be done creatively using future technology.
+This is already coming into use in the form of virtual tours of real-estate as well as live virtual experiences of concerts and events, but these uses of the technology are hardly visionary and only scratching the surface of what is possible now, let alone any consideration for what could be done creatively using future technology.
+Below are some elementary explorations of what I mean in this framework.
+These lend themselves to significant expansion, however, not only within their specific concept, but through the possibilities of admixture - recombining their diversities from the first concepts.

 SELF-PERCEPTION: